-Interns must include a brief reflection paper that articulates knowledge of addressing diversity in practice and their personal approach in working with diverse individuals and groups during internship.
+Interns must include a brief reflection paper (3-5 pages) that articulates knowledge of addressing diversity in practice and their personal approach in working with diverse individuals and groups.
 This paper should include at least one applied example of working with diverse individuals or groups during internship.
-The example(s) should be supported by ethical guidelines, empirical findings, or professional references to indicate knowledge of addressing diversity.
-In addition, the intern will describe their general approach to working with diverse individuals and groups, in such a way that aligns with NASP principles.
+The example(s) should be supported by ethical guidelines, empirical findings, or professional references to indicate knowledge of addressing diversity, equity and inclusion.
+In addition, the intern will describe their general approach to working with diverse individuals and groups, in such a way that aligns with NASP Standards.